Glossary

 Key Concepts and Algorithms

-Several optimization algorithms are commonly used in machine learning, each with unique strengths and weaknesses.
-Some prominent examples include:
+Several optimization algorithms are widely used in machine learning, each offering different strategies for navigating the loss landscape and updating model parameters.
+Some common examples include:

 Real-World Applications